kjw/supercheck/README.rst

 Properties can be declared anywhere, in any class, but they must follow some rules.
-Though they can take any number of arguments, all arguments they do take must be classes that declare arbitrary methods.
+Though they can take any number of arguments, all arguments they do take must be one of:

+- a class that declares an ``arbitrary()`` method,
+- an enumeration,
+- a primitive,
+- an array of any of the above.

 The property must have a name beginning with ``prop_``, must be static, must be public and must return a boolean.
 A property should return true it it holds for the given arguments.
 If it does not hold, it should return false.
 Properties may declare to throw exceptions.
 However, a test run will halt if a property throws an exception.

 Executing a test run
 =================================================================================